Monster (Michael Jackson song): Controversy over authenticity

 Many fans who have cast doubt on the Cascio tracks have suggested that singer Jason Malachi sang the lead vocals of the Cascio tracks, but a statement by the Jackson Estate said that he was not involved in the recording.
 On January 16, 2011, a statement appeared on Malachi's Facebook page noting he was the vocalist of the songs in question, calling it his "confession".
 He later claimed on Myspace that his Facebook and official website were hacked.
 Malachi's manager Thad Nauden later that day told TMZ that "someone created a phony Facebook page in Jason's name.
 Jason wants everyone to know beyond a shadow of a doubt, he did not sing a single note on the album."

-On August 23, 2018, it was reported that Sony had admitted in court that the vocals on the three Cascio songs were not performed by Jackson and were instead recorded after his death by Malachi, apparently missing the first part of Sony's counsel sentence "[F]or purposes of the argument" which is used in court not to be an admission, but rather a statement of "even if the alleged action happened".
-However, the next day, Zia Modabber of Sony Music's law firm, Katten Muchin Rosenman, recanted these reports, stating that "no one has conceded that Michael Jackson did not sing on the songs".
+On August 23, 2018, it was reported that Sony had admitted in court that the vocals on the three Cascio songs were not performed by Jackson and were instead recorded after his death by Malachi.
+The reports omitted the first part of Sony Music's attorney's statement, "[F]or purposes of the argument," which is used in court not as an admission but rather to mean "even if the alleged action happened".
+The next day, Zia Modabber of Sony Music's law firm, Katten Muchin Rosenman, rebutted the reports directly, stating that "no one has conceded that Michael Jackson did not sing on the songs".

 On July 6, 2022, Jackson's estate and Sony Music removed the song, along with "Breaking News" and "Keep Your Head Up", from streaming services Spotify and Apple Music amid the allegations that the vocals are not Jackson's.